metauni/metauni.github.io/index.md

 ### Troubleshooting

 If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.
+Some people have a better experience with the separate Discord application as compared to running Discord in the browser.
+The Discord-Roblox integration can be a bit weird when you sign in for the first time, please try switching zones a few times (by walking in between two of them) and hopefully this works itself out.
+If not, you can manually join the `zTalk` channel on Discord to hear talks.

 ## Events